jlroland/heart-health/README.md

 ## Results--Round 1

-All models performed similarly based on typcial metrics like log loss and AUC score.
-Logistic regression appears to have the best predictive ability by a narrow margin.
+All models performed similarly based on typcial metrics like log loss and ROC AUC score.
+Logistic regression appeared to have the best predictive ability by a narrow margin.

 ![ROC curves for applied models](img/roc_comparison.png)

 Since logistic regression produced the best metrics, a confusion matrix was constructed for this model at different probability thresholds.
+The confusion matrix at threshold 0.5 is shown below.

 ![Confusion matrix at threshold 0.5 for logistic regression](img/cf_log5.png)

-The false negative rate, even at lower thresholds, indicates that implementing this model would be impractical due to the high cost associated with false negatives.
+The false negative rate, even at lower thresholds, indicated that implementing this model would be impractical due to the high cost associated with false negatives.
+The model needed greater ability to predict the high-risk label.

 ## Models--Round 2